glawson6/glawson6.github.io/app/_posts/2015-09-27-run-Mule-in-Paas.md

 of the application.

 The second is [Dokku](http://progrium.viewdocs.io/dokku/).
 Dokku is an open source Heroku implementation.
-You can install it for free on with the Ubuntu Linux distribution.
+You can install it for free with an Ubuntu Linux distribution.
 If offers the same capabilities as Heroku but is only scaled for one computer system.

 Download the project.
 The complete source code and Github project can be found [here](https://github.com/glawson6/spring-boot-mule-pass).